FreeFem/FreeFem-doc/source/documentation/mesh-generation.rst

  - n,m  generates a n×m grid in the unit square
  - :freefem:`.,.,.]` is  [ :math:`\Phi 1`, :math:`\Phi 2`, :math:`\Phi 3` ] is the geometric transformation from :math:`\mathbb{R^2}` to :math:`\mathbb{R^3}`.
 By default, [ :math:`\Phi 1`, :math:`\Phi 2`, :math:`\Phi 3` ] = [x,y,0]
  - :freefem:`orientation=`
-   equal 1, give the oientation of the triangulation, elements must be in the reference orientation (counter clock wise) equal -1 reverse the orientation of the triangles it's the global orientation of the surface 1 extern (-1 intern)
+   equal 1, gives the orientation of the triangulation, elements are in the reference orientation (counter clock wise) equal -1 reverse the orientation of the triangles it's the global orientation of the surface 1 extern (-1 intern)